curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

 - **emission-color**: Red, green, and blue values, each ranging from 0 to 1.

 Other properties from Unity's Standard Shader may be supported, depending on the material being used.

-#### Summary

-The `marquee` system simulates both the image and the lighting that illuminates it, providing flexibility to recreate the classic look of older arcade machines or a more modern feel with different light sources.

 ### Combinations